Brian Carroll: Columbus Crew

 On November 21, 2007, Carroll was selected as part of the expansion draft to join the new San Jose Earthquakes club.
 On November 26, he was traded to the Columbus Crew in exchange for Kei Kamara.

 In June 2010, Caroll signed a four-year contract extension with the Crew.
 On November 6, 2010, he missed the penalty which ended the Crew's playoff run, sending the ball over the crossbar.

 Philadelphia Union

 On November 22, 2010, Carroll was traded to Philadelphia Union in exchange for a second-round draft pick and allocation money.

 Between 2004 and 2016 he made at least 21 appearances for 13 different seasons.
 Upon retirement he was praised for his professionalism and leadership.

-International
+International career

-Carroll has played on the Under-18, Under-20, and Under-23 national teams, including at the 2001 FIFA World Youth Championship in Argentina and 2003 Olympic Qualifying.
+Carroll played on the Under-18, Under-20, and Under-23 national teams, including at the 2001 FIFA World Youth Championship in Argentina and 2003 Olympic Qualifying.
 In his first game for the full national team (a World Cup qualifier vs. Panama on October 12, 2005), he was named Man of the Match.
 He ended his career with eight caps.